-Note 7 - Insurance Coverage
+Note 5 - Insurance Coverage

 The District is exposed to various levels of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The District carries a commercial blanket of coverage and worker's compensation for risk of loss.
+There has been no significant reduction in the District's insurance coverage from the previous year.
+In addition, there have been no settlements in excess of the District's coverage in any of the prior three fiscal years.